aquare11e/media-dowloader-bot/bot/README.md

 - `/start`: Initializes the bot and provides a welcome message.
 - `/download`: Starts the download process.
 The user will be prompted to send a magnet link or a torrent file.
 - `/status`: Provides the current status of ongoing downloads.
 The user can check the progress and any messages related to their download requests.
+- `/help`: Provides a list of available commands and their descriptions.

 ## Download Process